LandRegistry/find-property-information-prototype/app/views/private-beta-21/terms_of_use.md

 By using the Find property information service (‘the service’), you have the ability to:
 * search for a property by postcode
 * select a property from a list of property addresses that match your search
-* view and print ‘title summary’ information for a property for the fee stated
+* view, print or download title summary information for a property for the fee stated

 By using the service you agree to be bound by and pay for any purchase you make.

 Because the information is provided immediately, once you pay for it you lose the right of cancellation you would normally have under The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.

-This means that by making a request to view and print title summary information, you:
+This means that by making a request to view, print or download title summary information, you:

 * agree to pay the fee for the service by making an online transaction (through RBS Worldpay or a replacement online payment provider)
 * agree the summary will be provided as soon as you have paid